mofunsky/soundtouch-android/README.md

 Take a look at the (incomplete) SoundTouchPlayable to see how to use SoundTouch-Android library to decode an audio file and stream to an AudioTrack.

-To demonstrate, execute the following in your app (note that the file must be 44100, 16-bit at present):
+To demonstrate, execute the following in your app:

 ```java
 //the last two parameters are speed of playback and pitch in semi-tones.